ghengeveld/react-redux-styleguide/README.md

 ### Arrow functions

 - Prefer named functions and name them properly.
-- Use arrow functions only as part of a larger entity, never as a stand-alone entity.
+- Use arrow functions only as part of a larger (named) entity, not as a stand-alone entity.
 - Declare functions after using them by leveraging function hoisting.

 The most abused feature of ES6 is the arrow function syntax.
 Developers seem to think that with arrows, they never have